-Other than Google’s Nest, the Ecobee3 is the most popular smart thermostat.
+Other than Google’s Nest, the Ecobee line is the most popular smart thermostat line.
 It’s a #1 Best Seller on Amazon, and a top accessory in Apple’s web store.
-It’s smart enough to know things like when you’re home and what the weather is like outside, to make sure you’re comfortable when you’re home and saving money when you’re not.
-Also compatible with both HomeKit and Amazon Alexa.
+It’s smart enough to know things like when you’re home and what the weather is like outside, to make sure you’re comfortable when you’re around and saving money when you’re not.
+It’s also, obviously, compatible with both HomeKit and Amazon Alexa.
 In fact with the just-released Ecobee4, Alexa is built right in to the thermostat.

 Philips Hue Ambient Starter Kit